koculu/Regor/docs/api/resume.md

 ## Overview

-The `resume` function is a utility provided by Regor.
-It is used to resume the automatic triggering of observers for a specific ref that has previously been paused using the `pause` function.
+The `resume` function is used to resume the automatic triggering of observers for a specific ref that has previously been paused using the `pause` function.
 When a ref is resumed, its observers are reactivated, and changes to the ref's value will once again trigger observer callbacks.

 ## Usage